 - In skillet, add broth and bring to a simmer.

 - Cover and let simmer 5-7 minutes.

 - Cook pasta al dente according to package instructions.
 (If you are using fresh pasta, only boil for 1-3 minutes).

 - Check beef broth – taste and see if it needs additional salt or extra bouillon base (if you have it).

-- Serve with soft-boiled egg.
+- Serve with soft-boiled or poached egg.